domoritz/leaflet-locatecontrol/README.md

 Run `npm run lint` to check if there are code style or linting issues.

-Run `npm run:fix` to automatically fix style and linting issues.
+Run `npm run lint:fix` to automatically fix style and linting issues.

 ## Making a release (only core developer)

-A new version is released with `npm run bump:minor`.
-Then push the new code with `git push && git push --tags` and publish to npm with `npm publish`.
+A new version is released with `npm run bump:minor` or `npm run bump:patch`.
+Then push the changes with `git push && git push --tags` and publish to npm with `npm publish`.

 ### Terms